History

 Marlowe is the most impressive dramatist among the University Wits.
 His first play was the two-part Tamburlaine the Great (1587-88), which was important because it introduced his style of blank verse, referred to as Marlowe's mighty line: the lines were quick-paced, not slow; they mirrored the emotional pitch of the plot.

+This play is also important for introducing the Overreacher character into the drama, someone who is intoxicated with power and stretches a bit too far beyond his means and control, thus losing what he has gained.
 The Tragical History of Dr. Faustus (1588-89) presents a Tamburlaine on the intellectual level: his ambition is for ultimate knowledge.
 This play has a specific Christian background (i.e., forbidden knowledge), and it retains many elements of the old morality plays (psychomachia, for example).

 In The Jew of Malta (around 1590), Marlowe writes about a Machiavellian man, full of greed & cunning.